 Whoa, mama, was that hard.
 And wowza, was I weak.

 I could barely lift myself into the thing, even with a booster step, for one thing.
-The lower lyra was more my style anyway (you can sit right in it), what with my fear of heights and all.
+The lower lyra was more my style anyway (I could sit right in it), what with my fear of heights and all.

-To be clear, though, the “higher” lyra is about five feet off the ground—not exactly “in the sky.”
+To be clear, though, the “higher” lyra was about five feet off the ground—not exactly “in the sky.”

 And then came the pole dance classes